 Which Drugs Treat SCLC?

-There are a few FDA-approved immunotherapy drugs for SCLC.
+There are several FDA-approved immunotherapy drugs for SCLC, including:

-- Atezolizumab (Tecentriq).
-You might take this immune checkpoint inhibitor along with chemotherapy.
+- Atezolizumab (Tecentriq) and durvalumab (Imfinzi).
+You might take these immune checkpoint inhibitors alongside chemotherapy.

 When Do You Get Immunotherapy?